SAP-samples/teched2023-AD266/exercises/ex2/README.md

 </details>

 > **Tip:** You may be tempted to extract the `api` variable or the result of the `getDestination()` call to a field of the class.
 However, this is generally not recommended.
-> The reason is that the destination objects often have state attached and can expire.
+> The reason is that the destination objects often have state attached that may expire.
 For example, if the authentication is OAuth based, an attached JWT token will expire after some time.
 >
 > So it is recommended to always obtain a fresh destination object before making a remote call.
 Don't worry, the SAP Cloud SDK caches the destination objects internally, so this does not come at a performance loss.
 You can read more about the caching strategy [here](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/destination-service#configuring-caching-when-querying-the-destination-service-on-cloud-foundry).

-- [ ] 🔨(optional) **Verify the solution works by running `curl -XPOST localhost:8080/odata/v4/SignupService/signUp` in your terminal.**
+- [ ] 🔨(optional) **Verify the solution works by running `curl.exe -XPOST localhost:8080/odata/v4/SignupService/signUp` in your terminal.**

 ## Summary